How Much Love (Leo Sayer song)

-"How Much Love" is a popular song from 1977 by the British singer Leo Sayer.
+"How Much Love" is a popular song from 1977 by the British singer Leo Sayer, who co-wrote the song with Barry Mann.
 It was the third of three single releases from Sayer's 1976 album, Endless Flight.
-The song was co-written by Sayer with Barry Mann.

 The song became an international Top 10 hit.
 Although it reached only number 17 on the U.S. Billboard Hot 100, it hit number 9 on the U.S. Cashbox Top 100, and number 10 in the UK.

-"How Much Love" was a bigger hit in Canada, where it peaked at number 4 and was the 57th biggest hit of 1977.
+It was a bigger hit in Canada, where it peaked at number 4 and was the 57th biggest hit of 1977.
 It also reached the Top 10 on the Canadian AC chart.

 Chicago radio station WLS, which gave "How Much Love" airplay, ranked the song as the 62nd biggest hit of 1977.
 It reached as high as number 5 on their weekly singles survey.